Giuseppe Ferlini: Early life

-Born in Bologna, in 1815 he travelled across Greece, and later he reached Egypt where he joined the Egyptian Army during the conquest of Sudan.
-In 1830 he became surgeon major.
-Under the army, he stayed at Sennar and then at Khartoum where he met the Albanian merchant Antonio Stefani.
-Later he decided to desert and devote himself to treasure-hunting, determined to either "return home penniless, or carrying unprecedented treasures".
+Born in Bologna, in 1815 he travelled to Greece, where he practised as a physician and surgeon.
+In Greece he began to take an interest in archaeology and to conduct excavations.
+In 1826, he published a short scientific monograph describing a cave on Mount Parnassus.
+In 1829 he moved to Egypt where he joined the Egyptian Army during the conquest of Sudan.
+In 1830 he became a surgeon major.
+Under the army, he stayed in Sennar and then in Khartoum where he met the Albanian merchant Antonio Stefani.
+Spurred by legends from local workers who talked about 40 ardeb of gold hidden in the ancient Nubian ruins, he decided to desert, determined to either "return home penniless, or carrying unprecedented treasures".
+In 1833 he asked for and obtained from the Governor-General of the Sudan, Ali Kurshid Pasha, the permission to perform excavations in the area around the Kushite city of Meroë, discovered by the French scholar Frédéric Cailliaud a few years earlier.
 Along with Stefani, Ferlini organized an expedition that left for Meroë on 10 August 1834.